John P. Aris PhD, Associate Professor, Department of Anatomy and Cell Biology

 - Critically evaluate experimental data germane to understanding protein trafficking.

-Classes will consist of either a brief introduction followed by discussion of assigned readings or presentations by students of readings chosen in advance by the student and the course director.
+Classes will consist of either a brief introductory lecture followed by discussion of assigned readings or presentations by students of readings chosen in advance by the student and the course director.